 Everyone experiences inflammation at one time or another and it’s a normal process the body goes through to protect us from infections and irritants and to promote healing when we are injured.
 The symptoms that we experience due to this inflammation, however, can be bothersome.
 Especially when it’s something as life-disrupting as vertigo.

 The most effective natural therapy to decrease inflammation that I’ve seen anywhere is turmeric.
 Turmeric is a most powerful anti-inflammatory root.
-It can be purchased in its raw root form at health food stores and juiced, added to food if you buy it in powdered form like this one, or it’s available already in capsule form here to enable you to take it throughout the day with meals.
+It can be purchased in its raw root form at health food stores and juiced (one of my favorite ways to get it), added to food (you can buy it in bulk from reputable suppliers like this one), or it’s available already in capsule form here to enable you to take it throughout the day with meals.
 To learn more about steps you can take to improve mild to chronic inflammation, check out “Inflammation Syndrome” by Jack Challem.

 One of my Twisted family members has had issues with random bouts of vertigo.
-A couple of years ago, during a pretty severe episode, we desperately went to the internet to find a solution.
+A couple of years ago, during a pretty severe episode, we desperately searched the internet to find a quick solution.
 Thankfully, we stumbled across this video, and gave it a try.
 We figured, what could it hurt?

 And guess what?
 It worked!

 I’m not saying that you will never experience vertigo again.
-What I am saying is that each time (usually completely out of the blue) when he starts to feel a little “off” or slightly dizzy, he performs this maneuver and it stops it from persisting almost every time.
+What I am saying is that each time (usually completely out of the blue) when he starts to feel a little “off” or slightly dizzy, he performs this maneuver and it stops it in its tracks almost every time.
 At the very least it always improves it!